Bowling Green Falcons men's soccer: History

 Bowling Green State University first fielded a men's soccer team in 1965.
 The team initially competed as an independent.

 From 1986 through 1992, the Falcons were a member of the Mid-America Soccer Conference, winning the season championship in 1987, 1989, 199, and 1992 and the conference's only tournament championship in 1991.

 From 1993 through 2022, BGSU competed as a member of the Mid-American Conference.
 They won the regular season title in 1986, 2000, 2002, and 2020.
 The Falcons won the first three MAC Tournament championships in 1985–87, and have advanced to the title game more than five times since then.

+The team played in BGSU's full-time home of the Mid-American Conference through the 2022 season, after which the MAC dropped that sport.
+Bowling Green joined the Missouri Valley Conference as a single-sport member effective in 2023.